Getting Started

 App updates

-When a new version is available, a toast appears once: "Update available — New version ready.
+When a new version is available on the website, a toast appears once: "Update available — New version ready.
 Reload when convenient to update."
-There is no forced reload — finish what you are doing before refreshing.
+There is no forced reload.

 Installing as a PWA

-Trailkeep can be installed as a Progressive Web App — it runs like a native app, with its own icon and no browser chrome.
+Trailkeep can be installed as a Progressive Web App on the website — it runs with its own icon and no browser chrome.

-iOS (Safari only): Open Trailkeep in Safari → tap the Share button → "Add to Home Screen."
-This does not work in Chrome, Firefox, or Edge on iOS — they are all WebKit wrappers without PWA install support.
+iOS (Safari only): Open Trailkeep in Safari → Share → "Add to Home Screen."
+Chrome and other browsers on iOS cannot install PWAs.

-Android (Chrome recommended): Chrome shows an "Add to Home Screen" or "Install app" prompt in the three-dot menu.
-Firefox and other Android browsers have inconsistent PWA support.
+Android (Chrome recommended): Chrome shows "Add to Home Screen" or "Install app" in the menu.

 Mobile dashboard layout

-On mobile (below 1024px) they become full-screen overlay panels:
+On mobile (below 1024px) it becomes a full-screen overlay panel:

 • Slide in from the left over a blurred backdrop